Friends of Wehr Native Plant Fundraiser

 Why Buy Plants from the Friends of Wehr Plant Sale?

 Thank you for supporting the environment and Friends of Wehr.
-See you at the sale on June 1 and 2.
+See you at the sale on May 31 & June 1.

 To place a pre-order: